fishee82oo/tp/docs/UserGuide.md

 **In the contact list:**
   * All contacts disappear immediately
   * You're left with a completely empty contact list

-&rarr; Removes all sample contacts you added while learning FastCard

-**Common mistakes:**
-  * Thinking you can undo &rarr; You can't - deletion is permanent

 ### Closing FastCard : `exit`